-DIEP flap surgery, also known as deep inferior epigastric artery perforator surgery, takes tissue from other parts of the body to reconstruct the breast.
-A specialized DIEP flap surgeon will take skin, fat, and blood vessels from the lower abdomen to recreate the shape of the breast.
+DIEP flap surgery stands for deep inferior epigastric artery perforator surgery.
+This procedure takes tissue from other parts of the body to reconstruct the breast.
+A specialized DIEP flap surgeon in Nashville will take skin, fat, and blood vessels from the lower abdomen to recreate the shape of the breast.

 Many candidates have questions about what qualifies them for the DIEP Flap procedure.
 One of the most common concerns relates to previous abdominal surgeries, especially cesarean section birth, or C Section.
 Usually, one or two C Sections will not impact DIEP Flap.
 In fact, a plastic surgeon can take the donor tissue off of the top of the abdominal muscles so it will not disturb anything else.
 Below are a couple of things you should consider before DIEP flap.